Created 2014, updated June 2021.

 One of the joys - and sometimes pains - of WordPress is API integration.
 And e-commerce.
 WordPress online ordering has grown and become very intuitive - but sometimes the client wants more than what just one plugin does.

 So, I had to share my experience with a complicated Gravity Forms order form integrated into Cart66, plus a Zapier integration to send resulting orders to a Google docs spreadsheet.
 Oh, and did I forget merchant services via Paypal?

-The scenario: First Slice Pie Cafe had online ordering for a few years, and last year I added in longer order forms for their Thanksgiving and Christmas holiday catering.
-It's been successful, but this year they wanted to reduce the time employees are spending re-inputting these orders into their Google Docs spreadsheets.
+The scenario: First Slice Pie Cafe had online ordering for a few years, and I added in longer, more complex order forms for their Thanksgiving and Christmas holiday catering.
+It's been successful, but they wanted to reduce the time employees are spending re-inputting these orders into their Google Docs spreadsheets.

 Cart66 with Gravity Forms allows pretty much anything - including conditional fields, a must when someone can get a small apple pie or a large vegan apple pie.
 More than one column, description text... it's all here.
-Paypal integration has been flawless and I love that I can turn on sandbox from WP instead of digging through Paypal's site.
+Paypal integration has been flawless and I love that I can turn on sandbox to test ordering from WordPress instead of digging through Paypal's site.

 Have a favorite API integration?
 I'll admit, I'm geeked out over multiple integrations.